Gerrit Cole fans 15, Yankees beat Angels 4-1 to end skid

 Brett Gardner chased Naughton in the fourth with an RBI single.

-Walsh’s double was the only hard-hit ball in the first five innings by the Angels.
-Jack Mayfield singled leading off the sixth and scored on a double off the wall by Fletcher, but Cole struck out the next three Angels.

-Judge connected off Steve Cishek in the eighth for his 30th homer.
+Judge connected off Steve Cishek in the eighth.

 TRAINER’S ROOM